azimuth-cloud/capi-helm-charts/charts/cluster-addons/README.md

 If using VM worker nodes, the
-[overrides given in the upstream docs](https://instinct.docs.amd.com/projects/gpu-operator/en/latest/usage.html#typical-deployment-scenarios) to select virtual-function devices doesn't work with the `capi-addon-provider` due to `null` values being treated as their upstream defaults.
-Instead set `.Values.amdGPUOperator.vgpuSelector.enabled`, which works around this issue by deploying a
+[overrides given in the upstream docs](https://instinct.docs.amd.com/projects/gpu-operator/en/latest/usage.html#typical-deployment-scenarios) to select virtual-function devices don't work with the `capi-addon-provider` due to `null` values being treated as their upstream defaults.
+Instead set `.Values.amdGPUOperator.vgpuSelector.enabled: true`, which works around this issue by deploying a
 `NodeFeatureRule` to set `feature.node.kubernetes.io/amd-gpu: "false"` if VGPUs are detected and explicitly sets `deviceConfig.spec.selector` to look for this `false` value.